 Employee Matching Gift Programs a No-Brainer for Nonprofits

-Each year, corporations donate more than $18 billion to nonprofits in the United States, with much of that coming from matching gift programs for their employees.
+Each year, corporations donate billions to nonprofits in the United States, with $2-$3 billion of that coming from matching gift programs for their employees.
+Yet, $6-$10 billion in matching gifts goes unclaimed yearly Plus, 65 percent of Fortune 500 companies offer matching gift programs, but the median employee participation rate is only nine percent.

 What are Employee Matching Gift Programs?